History of the Internet: From ARPANET to NSFNET

 After the ARPANET had been up and running for several years, ARPA looked for another agency to hand off the network to; ARPA's primary mission was funding cutting-edge research and development, not running a communications utility.
-Eventually, in July 1975, the network had been turned over to the Defense Communications Agency, also part of the Department of Defense.
+In July 1975, the network was turned over to the Defense Communications Agency, also part of the Department of Defense.
 In 1983, the U.S. military portion of the ARPANET was broken off as a separate network, the MILNET.
 MILNET subsequently became the unclassified but military-only NIPRNET, in parallel with the SECRET-level SIPRNET and JWICS for TOP SECRET and above.
 NIPRNET does have controlled security gateways to the public Internet.

 The networks based on the ARPANET were government funded and therefore restricted to noncommercial uses such as research; unrelated commercial use was strictly forbidden.
 This initially restricted connections to military sites and universities.
-During the 1980s, the connections expanded to more educational institutions, which began to form networks of fiber optic lines.
-A growing number of companies such as Digital Equipment Corporation and Hewlett-Packard, which were participating in research projects or providing services to those who were.
+During the 1980s, the connections expanded to more educational institutions, and a growing number of companies such as Digital Equipment Corporation and Hewlett-Packard, which were participating in research projects or providing services to those who were.
 Data transmission speeds depended upon the type of connection, the slowest being analog telephone lines and the fastest using optical networking technology.

 Several other branches of the U.S. government, the National Aeronautics and Space Administration (NASA), the National Science Foundation (NSF), and the Department of Energy (DOE) became heavily involved in Internet research and started development of a successor to ARPANET.
 In the mid-1980s, all three of these branches developed the first Wide Area Networks based on TCP/IP.
 NASA developed the NASA Science Network, NSF developed CSNET and DOE evolved the Energy Sciences Network or ESNet.

 NASA developed the TCP/IP based NASA Science Network (NSN) in the mid-1980s, connecting space scientists to data and information stored anywhere in the world.
 In 1989, the DECnet-based Space Physics Analysis Network (SPAN) and the TCP/IP-based NASA Science Network (NSN) were brought together at NASA Ames Research Center creating the first multiprotocol wide area network called the NASA Science Internet, or NSI.
 NSI was established to provide a totally integrated communications infrastructure to the NASA scientific community for the advancement of earth, space and life sciences.
 As a high-speed, multiprotocol, international network, NSI provided connectivity to over 20,000 scientists across all seven continents.